Last updated on August 14th, 2023 at 05:20 pm

 Turuvekere is a small town near Bangalore.
 Turuvekere Hoysala Temples are small and beautiful.
-Not only the town has two lovely temples, but also has magnificent temple at Thandaga which is nearby.
+Not only the town has two lovely temples, but also a magnificent temple at Thandaga which is nearby.
 In addition, you will also get an opportunity to see large Mallaghatta Lake and Nonavinakere Lake (One of the largest lakes in Karnataka).

 This is a comfortable one day trip from Bangalore you can do on a weekend to explore lovely temples and lakes of Turuvekere.